 The Organization expenses advertising costs when incurred.
-These expenses totaled \$559 for the year ended December 31, 2020.
+These expenses totaled \$5,685 and \$559 for the years ended December 31, 2021 and 2020, respectively.

 Accounting Standards Update

 Lease Accounting Standard

 In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
 This new standard, which is effective for years ending after December 15, 2022, is intended to improve financial reporting about leasing transactions by requiring entities that lease assets to recognize on their statement of financial position the assets and liabilities for the rights and obligations created by those leases, and to provide additional disclosures regarding the leases.
 Leases with terms (as defined in the ASU) of twelve months or less are not required to be reflected on an entity's statement of financial position.